ABO Energy: Locations

+The company has established a global presence with international offices in Finland, France, the UK, Ireland, Poland, Spain, Greece, Hungary, Argentina, Canada, Colombia, South Africa, Tunisia, Tanzania, and the Netherlands.

+Management board

+In 2024, six people make up ABO Energy’s Management Board: Dr. Karsten Schlageter, Dr. Jochen Ahn, Matthias Hollmann, Susanne von Mutius, Alexander Reinicke and Dr. Thomas Treiling.

+Supervisory board

 At the Annual General Meeting in June 2017, the shareholders elected the former Minister of Economics and Energy of Rhineland-Palatinate, Eveline Lemke, to the supervisory board.
-The other members of the supervisory board are: Attorney Jörg Lukowsky (chairman), Uwe Leprich, Martin Giehl and Maike Schmidt.
+The other members of the supervisory board are: Dr. Alexander Thomas (chairman), Dr. Daniel Duben, Martin Giehl, Natalie Hahner and Maike Schmidt.